kayleigh-greenwood/CMEECoursework/Project/README.md

-# Kayleigh's CMEE MSc Projec
+# Kayleigh's CMEE MSc Project

 ## Title
 This README file contains details about how to run the code from this project.